 Love or hate disco, she commanded the airwaves and everyone’s attention, with sultry hits like ”Love to Love You Baby” to the women’s rights anthem “She Works Hard for the Money.”

 With her death this month at the age of 63, Summer leaves behind a career that spanned four decades, five Grammy awards and numerous chart-topping albums.

 But there’s more.
-Summer’s success allowed her to create a personal real estate empire.
+Summer’s success allowed her to create a personal